The recent case of leaked explicit images believed to be of Felisha "Fifi" Murata, daughter of socialite Mai Titi, has reignited a...

 The recent leak of images believed to be of Felisha Murata has sparked outrage and a renewed focus on the need to safeguard children online.
 By enacting stricter legislation, promoting public awareness, and holding social media platforms accountable, Zimbabwe can create a safer digital environment for all minors.

-Disclaimer: The information contained in this website is for general information purposes only.
+The information contained on this website is for general entertainment and informational purposes only.

-The information is provided by Gossip Maestro using online sources and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
+The content is provided by Gossip Maestro: Stars, Drama, Secrets and Hottest Scandals using online sources, anonymous tips, and public commentary.
+While we endeavour to keep the information up to date, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, or reliability of the rumours, gossip, or related graphics contained on the website.

 Any reliance you place on such information is therefore strictly at your own risk.